 Union Name: CH Laborers 380

-- Bachelor's degree preferred, with a minimum of 3 years' relevant work experience
+Bachelor's degree with with a minimum of 2 years' relevant work experience

 In keeping with federal, state and local laws, Cambridge Health Alliance (CHA) policy forbids employees and associates to discriminate against anyone based on race, religion, color, gender, age, marital status, national origin, sexual orientation, gender identity, veteran status, disability or any other characteristic protected by law.
 We are committed to establishing and maintaining a workplace free of discrimination.
 We are fully committed to equal employment opportunity.
 We will not tolerate unlawful discrimination in the recruitment, hiring, termination, promotion, salary treatment or any other condition of employment or career development.
 Furthermore, we will not tolerate the use of discriminatory slurs, or other remarks, jokes or conduct, that in the judgment of CHA, encourage or permit an offensive or hostile work environment.